 1. Your tenancy agreement

-The tenancy agreement is a document singed between the tenant and ourselves that sets out the terms and conditions under which the tenant occupies the property.
+The tenancy agreement is a document signed between the tenant and ourselves that sets out the terms and conditions under which the tenant occupies the property.

 Lifetime secure tenancy agreement